m-nicholasnu33/ai-case-study/README.md

 3. Supply Chain Artificial Intelligence
 4. Investment in Systems and People
 5. Visibilty, traceablilty and location intelligence
-6. Distruption and risk management
+6. Disruption and risk management
 7. Agility and resilience
 8. Cybersecurity
 9. Green and circular supply chains